smmosquera/serge/README.txt

     Allowing converting alpha mode of sprites to drastically improve blitting Added profiler for collecting detailed timing from the engine Fixed bug when rendering multiple lines of text.
-Longest line was not always recognized resulting in cutoff
+Longest line was not always recognized resulting in cutoff Added FPS display to template game
+    Added -S option to template game to go straight to the main screen, bypassing the start screen Added engine version number to credits screen on template game